 - Physical Education

 Our well-resourced department creates a rich learning environment in which our students thrive as young artists.
-Our eight studios, including a dedicated Sixth Form Studio, are on the fifth floor of a well-lit building.
+Our seven studios, including a dedicated Sixth Form Studio, are on the fifth floor of a well-lit building.
 Centrally there is an open gallery/studio space designed as a ‘forum’ - an exceptional environment in which to learn, teach and be inspired.

 The Art & Design teachers at Tanglin have a wide range of specialist skills and are supported by technicians.
 Students will learn a plethora of techniques during Years 7 to 9, before becoming more assured of their strengths in Key Stage 4.